webtack/generic-controller/README.md

 ### View Name

-By default, DetailController will search for a view with the name of the "art-page-class" class new, and you will also be able to override it in the **templateName** method
+By default, DetailController will search for a view with the name of the "article-page" class new, and you will also be able to override it in the **templateName** method

 Note the auxiliary methods **templatePrefix** and **templateSuffix**. <br>
 If you define them, the data will be appended to the name of the view returned by the method **templateName**